-- Does the project align to the selected Primary Core Capability? - Does the project beneficially impact the Capability Target(s)/Gaps in the State THIRA/SPR? - 3.
-Does the project support a Deployable or Shareable Resource? - 4.
-Does the project support a deployable asset that is NIMS Kind and Typed? - 5.
-Is this a build or sustainment project? - 6.
-Does the project build regional and/or statewide collaboration? - 7.
-Does the project align to a National Priority?
+- I. Is this a build/enhance or sustainment project? - 2.
+Does the project align to the selected Primary Core Capability? - 3.
+Does the project beneficially impact the Capability Target(s)/Gaps in the State THIRA/SPR? - 4.
+Does the project align to a National Priority? - 5.
+Does the project support a Deployable or Shareable Resource? - 6.
+Does the project support a deployable asset that is NIMS Kind and Typed? - 7.
+Does the project build state collaboration? - 8.
+Does the project build regional collaboration? - 9.
+Does the application provide a cost basis for all items requested in the application? - 10.
+Was all necessary information provided in the application?